IMAG0D/Toolbox/README.md

 # Toolbox
-Description: Storage place for all regularly used scripts and resources used for sysadmin (Private and Work use)
-- is also used as a repo to showcase technical capacity without clogging up my CV
+Description: Storage place for all regularly used scripts and resources used for sysadmin (Private and Work use).
+Is also used as a repo to showcase technical capacity without clogging up my CV

 List of all home services currently in use:
 - Mikrotik x2 - RouterOS 7